Ezil17/Moonrider-A-Web-Based-Gasoline-Station-and-Motorcycle-Repair-shop-Locator-System-in-Bulan/README.md

 # Moonrider-A-Web-Based-Gasoline-Station-and-Motorcycle-Repair-shop-Locator-System-in-Bulan
 # DESCRIPTION:
-A system that locate an gasoline and repair shop here in bulan
+A system that help motorist to easily locate an gasoline and repair shop here in bulan
 # GROUP MEMBERS:
 * Cabanza, Rezil A.
 * Astillero, Nathalie M.